kloprop/bootcamp/bc-exercise/README.md

 Reason: Suddenly pop up the idea, really do not know why.
 Try to break down the q into small part.
 Imagine cases
         that would sum to zero.
 Please take a rest and claim down when suck.

+### Quest 17: minimum35Number
+similar to leet code 69, foucs on changing type( int to string to charArray)

+### Quest 18: firstPalindrome
+Applying method of finding palindrome to array.